RackHD/docs/docs/contributing.rst

 Contributing to RackHD
 ======================

-Our project is relatively new...
+Our project is relatively new, so we don't yet have many hard and fast rules.

+As the project grows and more people get involved, we may find the need to solidify our contributing guides.

-Contributions in the form of issues and pull requests are welcomed and encouraged.
-This document contains information and guidelines about contributing to the RackHD project.
+e certainly welcome and encourage contributions in the form of issues and pull requests are welcomed and encouraged.